Things go viral on the internet all the time and it makes no fucking sense why.

 Except that’s complete crock.
 I mean, I wish it wasn’t.
 But it is.

 It should work.
 Take my blog for example.
 If I write some great rank worthy content.
-I build in some awesome links.
+I build in some awesome links, just like that Miami SEO expert says.
 It’s got great authority by Google’s standards.
 It goes “viral.”
 People link back to it everywhere.

 Why are my rankings not going up?
 Because going viral is complete SEO bullshit.
 And here’s why that is.